10up/Open-Source-Best-Practices/_includes/markdown/Maintaining.md

+<h2 id="maintainers-contributors" class="anchor-heading">Maintainers and Contributors {% include Util/link_anchor anchor="maintainers-contributors" %} {% include Util/top %}</h2>

+When maintaining an open source project, there is a need to have at least one person listed as the "Maintainer".
+The rationale for having a Maintainer role for an open source project is because it:

+- Allows an individual to become an expert in one or more project.
+They can then be a "go to" when other engineers have questions internally, when clients have questions, when questions come in on GitHub or WordPress.org, etc.
+- When multiple people act as a Maintainer on a project and responsibility is not shared by a small group across all open source projects it allows us to (hopefully!) release more frequently across our projects
+- Gives engineers a more concrete trajectory to work towards as far as career progress goes
+- Gives engineers the chance to develop skills like communication, providing proper feedback, better testing/reviewing skills, responsibility to get a quality release out, etc. Things they would naturally be learning on client and other projects that they might otherwise not have as many opportunities to work on

+The Maintainer role can also be seen as an alternative to a typical "Technical Lead" role on client delivery projects in that it expects someone to help mentor and guide others towards a shared outcome for a project while also helping shape a project's roadmap and provide technical review of implementation details.
+Maintainers are listed in a project's CREDITS.md file in the Maintainers section (e.g., [Distributor](https://github.com/10up/distributor/blob/develop/CREDITS.md)).

-Central to a successful open process are setting expectations and respecting the time of other participants, especially when they are volunteers.
+Similarly, central to a successful open process are setting expectations and respecting the time of other participants, especially when they are volunteers or "Contributors".
+The following are expectations in how to communicate with and recognize the efforts from contributors on open source projects.

-- Including a [CONTRIBUTING.md file](https://10up.github.io/Open-Source-Best-Practices/community/#contributing) outlining ways to contribute to a project helps non-maintainers understand how best to contribute.
+- Include a [CONTRIBUTING.md file](https://10up.github.io/Open-Source-Best-Practices/community/#contributing) outlining ways to contribute to a project helps non-maintainers understand how best to contribute.
 - Be thankful and specific when including participants, from acknowledging a well-defined issue or a pull request they've opened, to including them in [changelog release notes](https://10up.github.io/Open-Source-Best-Practices/releasing/#changelog) and the [CREDITS.md file](https://10up.github.io/Open-Source-Best-Practices/releasing/#credit-management).
 - Recognize that opening an issue or pull request doesn't necessarily indicate additional time to continue triaging an issue or updating a pull request based on code review / feedback, so you may need to pick up and cover those as a maintainer.